cscwcu/workshops/leetcode-marathon-25/README.md

 -   **Medium**: 3 points
 -   **Hard**: 5 points

-There is a preset list of problems. **Only submissions to the problems in the list will be counted towards your score.** You can find them [here](problems.md)!
+There is a preset list of problems. **Only submissions to the problems in the list will be counted towards your score.** They'll be released on the day of the marathon.

 ## Submissions